Nitrogen triiodide (NI3) lewis dot structure, molecular geometry, hybridization, polarity

 The geometrical shape is also a big factor to determine is NI3 polar or non-polar.

 As we know the molecular shape of NI3 is trigonal pyramidal which is asymmetric and when the shape of the molecule is asymmetric or distorted it doesn’t cancel the dipole moment across the molecule.
 Hence cause polar nature of the molecule

 All these factors are enough to understand why NI3 is polar in nature.

-How many bond pair and lone pair a central atom has in NI3 lewis structure?
+How many bond pair and lone pair does a central atom has in the NI3 lewis structure?

 |In the NI3 lewis structure, only one lone pair is present on the nitrogen central atom whereas three bonded pairs are attached to the outer atom(iodine).|

 Why NI3 molecular geometry is the trigonal pyramid and its electron geometry is tetrahedral?